Slavery in Colombia: Indigenous slavery

 By 1545, the New Laws repealed the inheritability of encomiendas, weakening encomenderos by dissolving their grant upon their deaths, again allowing the viceroys and governors to establish new encomiendas.
-This reached a new dimension with the colonization of the New World, since the subjugated native population was insufficient for the exploitation of natural resources.
+The New laws banned the indigenous slavery and this created a shortage of labour to develop the infrastructures.

 African slavery

 African slaves were overcrowded during their transportation across the Atlantic.

 The Iberian slave trade in Africa began with the Portuguese, who transported prisoners to the Madeira Islands and the Azores.
 Through the Treaty of Alcáçovas, in 1479 the Kingdom of Castile recognized the Portuguese primacy in the African slave trade, which would make them the main providers of enslaved labor for centuries to come.
-This reached a new dimension with the colonization of the New World, since the subjugated native population was insufficient for the exploitation of natural resources and their number was reduced day by day either because of the spread of disease or death from abuse by Spaniards.
-Thus, the massive trafficking of African slaves to the provinces that would be the Viceroyalty of New Granada would begin only after the indigenous population was decimated, beginning in the second half of the 16th century.
+This reached a new dimension with the colonization of the New World, since the native population slavery was banned from slavery by the spanish authorities.
+Thus, the massive trafficking of African slaves to the provinces that would be the Viceroyalty of New Granada would begin only after the Indigenous slavery was banned with the New Laws, beginning in the second half of the 16th century.
 This trafficking occurred through licencias, a kind of contract with the state in which the crown authorized the slave trade to the colonies in exchange for a tax contribution.